shahzeb1/redis-rs/README.md

 (integer) 2
 ```

+Here's a primer on [Redis cheatsheet](https://developer.redis.com/howtos/quick-start/cheat-sheet/).

 ## TODO

 - [ ] Address various `todo!()` in the codebase
-- [ ] Better module structure
+- [ ] Better module structure, main file is too big
-- [ ] Break up each action into its own file
+  - [ ] Break up each action into its own file (module)
 - [ ] Export a wasm lib so we can run this in the browser